 For example, women who have moderate-sized breasts or excess natural breast skin, or who want to have a reconstruction that is smaller than their natural breast size may be good candidates for direct implant insertion.
 However, these cases are exceptions rather than the rule.

 The size of a reconstructed breast cannot be changed without surgery to replace the implant.
-However, changes in weight can impact the perceived size of the breast with an implant.
+However, changes in weight can impact the look of the breast with an implant.
 Weight gain may make the breast with an implant appear smaller.
 Weight loss may make it appear fuller.

 The acellular dermis technique takes advantage of the entire skin envelope available at the time of the mastectomy .
 It is often used in combination with an implant reconstruction.